 During a traffic stop on the roadways in Utah, a law enforcement officer might seize cash or other property.
-The seizure then triggers an asset forfeiture action.
+The seizure then triggers an asset forfeiture action, meaning the government seeks to gain ownership of the property.
 Many of these forfeitures are conducted in violation of the constitutional rights of the motorists.

 In asset forfeiture cases in Utah, these aggressive law enforcement tactics must be fought by an aggressive lawyer.

-The attorneys at Brown, Bradshaw & Moffat, LLP in Salt Lake City, Utah, fight to get the money back—often without the owner ever returning to Utah.
+The attorneys at Brown, Bradshaw & Moffat, LLP, in Salt Lake City, Utah, fight to get the money back—often without the owner ever returning to Utah if they are out of state.
 In some cases, courts have ordered the money to be returned with interest and an award of attorneys' fees.
-We have successfully forced the government to return the property in both federal and state court.
+We have successfully forced the government to return property in both federal and state courts.

 In Utah, law enforcement officers use the civil forfeiture system to seize property belonging to its citizens.
 Under the asset forfeiture laws in Utah, the government does not have to charge you with a crime in order to take your property.

-Using intimidation, drug dogs and the threat of prosecution, the officers will seize your property and try to scare you into just walking away.
-You, however, have rights that can be asserted - often without ever coming back to Utah.
+Using intimidation, drug dogs, and the threat of prosecution, the officers will seize your property and try to scare you into just walking away.
+You, however, have rights that can be asserted.

-The criminal defense attorneys at Brown, Bradshaw & Moffat, LLP represent clients throughout Utah after a law enforcement officer takes their property and keeps the property under Utah's asset forfeiture laws or the corresponding federal versions of these statutes.
+The criminal defense attorneys at Brown, Bradshaw & Moffat represent clients throughout Utah after a law enforcement officer takes their property and keeps the property under Utah's asset forfeiture laws or the corresponding federal versions of these statutes.

-If your property was seized, act quickly, because if you miss a filing deadline, then you could lose your chance to get back the property that was taken from you.
+If your property was seized, act quickly.
+If you miss a filing deadline, you could lose your chance to get back the property that was taken from you.